crchalfant/The-Job-Search-Autopilot/README.md

 | `radar_runs.db` | SQLite run history for the Health tab |
 | `debug_job_log.txt` | Full job log for debugging source quality |

+## Acknowledgements

+Special thanks to [devpyle](https://github.com/devpyle/) for the early help and inspiration that got this project off the ground.

 ## License

 MIT + Commons Clause.
 Free to use for personal job searching.
 Reach out before building anything commercial on top of it — see `LICENSE` for details.